rktalusani/nexmo-developer/_documentation/audit/overview.md

 It is possible to filter the events retrieved based on parameters such as date, user ID, and event type.

-## Developer Preview
+## Beta

-This API is currently in Developer Preview.
+This API is currently in Beta.

 Nexmo always welcomes your feedback.
 Your suggestions help us improve the product.
 If you do need help, please email [support@nexmo.com](mailto:support@nexmo.com) and include Audit API in the subject line.
-Please note that during the Developer Preview period support times are limited to Monday to Friday.
+Please note that during the Beta period support times are limited to Monday to Friday.

-During Developer Preview Nexmo may expand the capabilities of the Audit API.
+During Beta Nexmo may expand the capabilities of the Audit API.

 ## Contents